 Indulge in plates of fresh calamari, lobster and kingfish.
 Wash it down with an ice-cold beer and sit back and relax.
 A sunset stroll along the coast feels like paradise, sinking your toes into the sand and watching the palm trees sway in the breeze.
 If you’re looking for tranquillity, then look no further.

 The food in India is just as colourful as its history.
 Dishes are rich, varied and brought to life by the use of herbs and spices.
-Food is an important part of Indian culture, playing a hugely significant role in everyday life, and is one of the best things to do in India.
-While Indian cuisine varies from region to region, reflecting the varied demographics of the country, one of the staple foods for the layman in India is a simple potato curry and bread - a humble, comforting dish.
+Food is an essential part of Indian culture, playing a hugely significant role in daily life, and sampling local cuisine is one of the highlights of any trip to India.
+Regional flavours differ widely, reflecting the country’s diverse demographics and traditions.
+For instance, in the North, staples such as potato curry, lentil dishes and freshly baked naan breads are commonly enjoyed—a humble yet comforting combination.

 India is the exotic, the unknown and the outstandingly beautiful.
 Discover all our holidays to India to visit incredible architectural wonders and see more of this dynamic country.
 All of our India tours include return flights, transfers, accommodation, exciting excursions and the services of expert local guides.